PencilCoder

 What can go wrong

 keydown events fire for most, but not all buttons on a standard keyboard.
-The most notable exception are deletion-related keys, delete (on Mac) and backspace← (on PC).
-The next lesson will introduce two additional keyboard-related events, keypress and keyup, the latter of which can be used to track the use of the delete and backspace← keys.
+The most notable exception are deletion-related keys, i.e., delete (on Mac) and backspace← (on PC).
+The Event Objects! lesson will introduce two additional keyboard-related events, keypress and keyup, the latter of which can be used to track the use of the delete and backspace← keys.

 focus

-For keyboard input to register in your running Pencil Code program, you have to have the focus on the screen.
-In "output" mode (i.e., when the URL to your Pencil Code program contains /home/), this is not an issue, but in "development" mode (when the URL contains /edit/), you have to click on the graphical output part of the screen (though not on the test panel).
+For keyboard input to register in your running Pencil Code program, you have to have the focus on the right part of the screen.
+In Pencil Code "output" mode (i.e., when the URL to your Pencil Code program contains /home/), this is rarely an issue; the exception is if you have the focus on the web browser's address bar, in which case keyboard events will not fire in the program.
+However, in "development" mode (when the URL to your Pencil Code program contains /edit/), you have to click on the graphical output part of the screen to ensure that focus is there and not in the coding pane.

 Blocking keybinding functions via await done defer()

 In programs that make use of events, event bindings must be assigned prior to calls to await done defer().
-Otherwise, calls to await done defer() (such as within extensive for loops, to prevent the browser from hanging and/or to make calls to functions such as touches accurate) will block that the execution of the keybinding functions and thus prevent those bindings from being assigned.
+Otherwise, calls to await done defer() will block that the execution of the keybinding functions and thus prevent those bindings from being assigned.

 Technicalities